 Over the next few weeks, we will be adding many more terms, covering everything from vehicle and battery types to charging and autonomous driving.

 AWD – All Wheel Drive

 AWD stands for all-wheel-drive, which sends power to both the front and rear pairs of wheels.
 All-wheel-drive cars typically use their systems to maximise road-holding and traction by allowing each wheel to spin at a different speed.
 This is in contrast to four-wheel-drive vehicles that are geared for off-road ability.
-ICEV cars typically used a central differential to distribute torque between the front and rear axles.
-Conversely, modern EVs more commonly use a dual-motor set-up to drive the front and rear axles.
-Examples, Tesla Model S Performance, Jaguar I-Pace, Audi e-Tron
+ICEV cars typically use a central differential to distribute torque between the front and rear axles.
+Conversely, modern EVs commonly use a dual-motor setup to drive the front and rear axles.
+Examples, include Tesla Model S Performance, Jaguar I-Pace, Audi e-Tron

 BEV – Battery Electric Vehicle